markjacksonfishing/jenkinsci-on-kubernetes/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature request
-about: Suggest an idea for this project
-title: I would love to see [Feature]
-labels: To Be Triaged
-assignees: markyjackson-taulia

----

 Thank you for opening the issue.
 I try to be as attentive as possible but please allow for 24 to 48 hours for this to be triaged.

 **Is your feature request related to a problem?
 Please describe.**